 A Guide to Mass Shootings in America

-There have been at least 62 in the last 30 years—and most of the killers got their guns legally.
+There have been at least 67 in the last three decades—and most of the killers got their guns legally.

 It is perhaps too easy to forget how many times this has happened.
 The horrific mass murder at a movie theater in Colorado last July, another at a Sikh temple in Wisconsin in August, another at a manufacturer in Minneapolis in September—and then the unthinkable nightmare at a Connecticut elementary school in December—are the latest in an epidemic of such gun violence over the last three decades.
 Since 1982, there have been at least 62 mass shootings* across the country, with the killings unfolding in 30 states from Massachusetts to Hawaii.
 Twenty-five of these mass shootings have occurred since 2006, and seven of them took place in 2012.
-We've mapped them below, including details on the shooters' identities, the types of weapons they used, and the number of victims they injured and killed.
+We've gathered detailed data on the cases and mapped them below, including information on the shooters' identities, the types of weapons they used, and the number of victims they injured and killed.

 Weapons: Of the 143 guns possessed by the killers, more than three quarters were obtained legally.
 The arsenal included dozens of assault weapons and semi-automatic handguns with high-capacity magazines.
 (See charts below.)
 Just as Jeffrey Weise used a .40-caliber Glock to slaughter students in Red Lake, Minnesota, in 2005, so too did James Holmes, along with an AR-15 assault rifle, when blasting away at his victims in a darkened movie theater.
 In Newtown, Connecticut, Adam Lanza wielded a .223 Bushmaster semi-automatic assault rifle as he massacred 20 school children and six adults.